Master of Business Administration

 Progress Toward the Degree

-Graduate courses in business administration are restricted to graduate students who have been admitted to the MBA program or another degree-granting or certificate-granting program in the Graduate School.
+Graduate courses in the Foster College of Business are restricted to graduate students who have been admitted to the MBA program or another degree-granting or certificate-granting program in Graduate Education.
 Enrollment in courses is on a space-available basis.
-Students-at-large may not take 600-level graduate courses in the Foster College of Business.

 Leave of Absence

-Please refer to the Graduate School Step-Out Policy.
+Please refer to the Graduate Education Step-Out Policy.

-The MBA program is 33 semester hours.
-Twenty-four of these hours satisfy a set of required core courses.
+The MBA program is 36 semester hours.
+Thirty-three of these hours satisfy a set of required core courses.
 The program begins with an interpersonal relations course that emphasizes the development and application of interpersonal skills critical for managerial success.
-The program continues with an introduction to key issues in business decision-making, drawing on experienced practitioners and graduate faculty teams.
+The program continues with an in depth treatment of key issues in business decision-making, drawing on experienced practitioners and graduate faculty teams.
 A capstone strategy course integrates the business cross-functional approach to organizational issues.

 - ATG 604 Controllership